 We issued certain warrants in various financing transactions from 2010 through 2013.
 These warrants were initially recorded at fair value and are adjusted quarterly.
-As a result of quarterly adjustments to their fair values, we recorded an expense of \$35.8 million and \$0.7 million for the three months ended March 31, 2014 and 2013, respectively.
-This change in fair value is primarily due to the increased number of warrants issued in the three months ended March 31, 2013 and the substantial increase in the market price of our common stock from December 31, 2013 to March 31, 2014 and because the exercise prices of these warrants were, as of March 31, 2014, well below the market price of our common stock.
+As a result of quarterly adjustments to their fair values and warrant inducements, we recorded income of \$0.5 million and \$1.4 million for the three months ended June 30, 2014 and 2013, respectively, and we recorded an expense of \$35.4 million and income of \$0.7 million for the six months ended June 30, 2014 and 2013, respectively.

+These changes in fair value are primarily due to the increased number of warrants issued in the three months ended March 31, 2013 and the volatility in the market price of our common stock from period to period.
+The substantial change in fair value for the six months ended June 30, 2014 occurred because the exercise prices of our warrants were, as of June 30, 2014, well below the market price of our common stock.
 At December 31, 2013, the market price of our common stock was \$5.09 per share and our outstanding warrants had a weighted-average exercise price of \$7.27 per share.
 At March 31, 2014, the market price of our common stock had increased to \$15.58 per share, and our outstanding warrants were in-the-money and had significant intrinsic value.
+At June 30, 2014, the market price of our common stock had declined slightly from the prior quarter to \$15.29.